-For improvements called for in this SDIP, Sound Transit will undertake project-level planning and project development activities that will include, as appropriate, alternatives analysis, preliminary design, environmental review, external engagement, and coordination with partners, stakeholders, tribes, and host jurisdictions.
-For fixed-capacity improvements, including longer platforms and related passenger access features, Sound Transit will work with cities, the public, and BNSF to coordinate design activities and provide environmental documentation.
-For track and signal improvements to accommodate changes to service, Sound Transit will work with BNSF, the Federal Transit Administration (FTA), and other key stakeholders to define necessary improvements, secure agreements to enable implementation, and provide supporting environmental documentation.
-Figure ES-4 presents the proposed investment approach to implementing both the operation of longer trains (Longer Trains and Platform Extensions) and more round trips (Potential Additional Service).
-The figure also presents how investment in station access improvements will occur through 2032 and beyond.
+For improvements called for in this SDIP, Sound Transit plans to undertake project-level planning and project development activities that would include, as appropriate, alternatives analysis, preliminary design, environmental review, external engagement, and coordination with partners, stakeholders, tribes, and host jurisdictions.
+For fixed-capacity improvements, including longer platforms and related passenger access features, Sound Transit plans to work with cities, the public, and BNSF to coordinate design activities and provide environmental documentation.
+For track and signal improvements to accommodate changes to service, Sound Transit plans to work with BNSF, the Federal Transit Administration (FTA), and other key stakeholders to define necessary improvements, secure agreements to enable implementation, and provide supporting environmental documentation.
+In addition, Sound Transit plans to work with Amtrak and the Washington State Department of Transportation Rail Office to coordinate plans and services.
+Figure ES-4 presents the proposed investment approach to implementing both the operation of longer trains (Longer Trains and Platform Extensions) and more round trips (Potential Additional Service) and focused station access improvements.

-All Sounder improvements under this plan will be carried out within the parameters of Sound Transit's system access, transit integration, sustainability, and transit-oriented development policies and practices.
+All Sounder improvements under this plan would be carried out within the parameters of Sound Transit's system access, transit integration, sustainability, and transit-oriented development policies and practices.
 Project development activities are described in Section 4.
-Following presentation of the final SDIP to the Sound Transit Board, Sound Transit will begin planning and implementation for individual projects identified in the SDIP on a rolling basis starting in 2020.
+Sound Transit anticipates planning and implementation for individual projects identified in the SDIP to begin on a rolling basis starting in 2020.